Axions and Superfluidity in Weyl Semimetals: The Axial Anomaly in QED QED 4

 As is well-known, this apparent larger classical symmetry at $m=0$ does not survive in the quantum theory, since it turns out to be impossible to simultaneously satisfy the requirements of Lorentz invariance, $U(1)^{\text{EM}}$ gauge invariance and $U(1)^{\text{ch}}$ chiral invariance at the quantum many-particle level~\cite{Adler:1969gk,treiman2015lectures,Bertlmann:2000}.
 This conflict of symmetries first appears at the one-loop level of the triangle diagram of Fig.~\ref{Fig:J5JJ}.

-The triangle diagram with three fermion propagators and one internal loop momentum integration is naively ultraviolet (UV) linearly divergent at large loop momenta or short distances.
-Hence it is {\it a priori undefined} and in need of some further prescription.
-However the linear UV divergence is proportional to an arbitrary four-vector (not equal to $k,p$ or $q$) which, if present, would imply that the vacuum or ground state is not Lorentz invariant.
-Conversely the imposition of Lorentz invariance automatically sets this possible linear divergence to zero identically.
-Indeed $\G_5^{\m\a\b}(p,q)$ illustrated in Fig.~\ref{Fig:J5JJ} can be defined as in Appendix \ref{App:Axialanom} to satisfy the requirements of: \begin{enumerate}[nosep, leftmargin=1cm, label=(\alph*)] \item Lorentz and parity/time reversal invariance of the vacuum (\ref{Amp5mom}); \item Electric charge current conservation (\ref{taucons}); \item Bose symmetry (\ref{chibose}) under interchange of the photon legs; \item Real part obtained from imaginary part by unsubtracted dispersion (Kramers-Kronig) relation. \end{enumerate} With these four requirements $\G_5^{\m\a\b}(p,q)$ is completely well-defined and finite, but does {\it not} obey axial or chiral invariance (\ref{divJ}) in the massless fermion limit $m\to 0$.
+The triangle diagram $\G_5^{\m\a\b}(p,q)$ is naively ultraviolet (UV) linearly divergent at large loop momenta or short distances, and hence is {\it a priori undefined} and in need of some further prescription.
+As reviewed in Appendix \ref{App:Axialanom}, it is rendered finite and well-defined by the requirements of: \begin{enumerate}[nosep, leftmargin=1cm, label=(\alph*)] \item Lorentz and parity/time reversal invariance of the vacuum or ground state (\ref{Amp5mom}); \item Electric charge current conservation (\ref{taucons}); \item Bose symmetry (\ref{chibose}) under interchange of the photon legs; \item Real part obtained from imaginary part by unsubtracted dispersion (Kramers--Kronig) relation. \end{enumerate} With these four requirements $\G_5^{\m\a\b}(p,q)$ does {\it not} satisfy axial or chiral invariance (\ref{divJ}) in the massless fermion limit $m\to 0$.

 In fact, contraction of $\G_5^{\m\a\b}(p,q)$ defined by requirements \ref{inva}-\ref{invd} with the external momentum $k_{\m} = p_\m+ q_\m$ entering at the axial vector vertex gives the well-defined result \be k_\m \, \G_5^{\m\a\b}(p,q) = \cA \, \y^{\a\b}(p,q)\,, \ee where \be \y^{\a\b}(p,q) \equiv \e^{\a\b \r\s} p_{\r}q_{\s} = \y^{\b\a}(q,p) \ee and $\cA$ is most conveniently presented as an integral over Feynman parameters $x,y$ in the form \be \cA (k^2; p^2,q^2;m^2) =\frac{e^2}{2\pi^2}\left(1 - 2\lsp m^2\,\int_0^1 dx\int_0^{1-x} dy\ \frac{1}{D}\right), \ee where the denominator $D$ in (\ref{axdiv}) is given by (\ref{denom}).
 The second term proportional to $m^2$ is what would be expected from the axial vector divergence $\pa_\m J_5^\m = 2im \bj\g^5\j$ (\ref{divJ}) following from use of the on-shell Dirac equation for fermions of mass $m$, {\it cf.} (\ref{Am})~\cite{Horejsi:1985}.
 The first term in (\ref{axdiv}), namely \be \cA(k^2; p^2,q^2;m^2\!=\!0) = \frac{e^2}{2 \p^2}\,, \ee which survives even in the case of massless fermions $m\to 0$, is the finite axial or chiral anomaly, since it violates the expectation of the classical divergence of $\pa_\m J_5^\m$ (\ref{divJ}) vanishing at $m=0$.